Code-Institute-Submissions/pls/README.md

 **The business goals of this website are:**

 Improve PLS’s brand awareness, initially within the South Wales area.
-Current site has attracted local and visiting contractors in the past, which resulted in sales.
+Current site has attracted local and visiting contractors in the past, which resulted in sales but SEO could be improved.

-To provide potential customers with an overview of the goods and services that the company provides, a contact page and alternative methods of contact.
+ - To provide potential customers with an overview of the goods and services that the company provides, a contact page and alternative methods of contact.

-Drive sales in the form of first contact (via the contact page).
+ - Drive sales in the form of first contact (via the contact page).

-Reasons a User/Customer may visit the PLS Website
+ - Reasons a User/Customer may visit the PLS Website

-A potential customer needing to hire lifting or safety equipment.
+ - A potential customer needing to hire lifting or safety equipment.

-A potential customer seeking advice in relation to lifting or working at height safety issues.
+ - A potential customer seeking advice in relation to lifting or working at height safety issues.

-A potential supplier regarding sales enquiries.
+ - A potential supplier regarding sales enquiries.

 **Potential Customers**

-Construction industry contractors, Steel Fabrication Companies, Lift Manufacture and Maintenance Companies.
+ - Construction industry contractors, Steel Fabrication Companies, Lift Manufacture and Maintenance Companies.

-Any companies needing to hire or purchase Lifting or height safety equipment in the South Wales area.
+ - Any companies needing to hire or purchase Lifting or height safety equipment in the South Wales area.

-**Scope**
+## Scope

-What a user may expect
+**What a user may expect**

-Easy and intuitive website navigation.
+ - Easy and intuitive website navigation.

-That all links within the PLS site work.
+ - That all links within the PLS site work.

-Site is understandable and viewable regardless of screen size.
+ - Site is understandable and viewable regardless of screen size.

-Site looks professional and relevant to the product and nature of the business.
+ - Site looks professional and relevant to the product and nature of the business.

-Site provides a method of contact.
+ - Site provides a method of contact.

 **What a user may want**

-As the majority of trade currently comes from the locality the user would need to know how to physically locate the business.
+ - As the majority of trade currently comes from the locality the user would need to know how to physically locate the business.

-To quickly be able to gain a good understanding of the products and services offered by the business.
+ - To quickly be able to gain a good understanding of the products and services offered by the business.

-The business would expect the site to provide:
+**The business would expect the site to provide:**

-The business would expect the site to provide improved SEO capabilities to encourage the relevant traffic to the site.
+ - The business would expect the site to provide improved SEO capabilities to encourage the relevant traffic to the site.

-An overview of products and services offered by the business to current and potential customers.
+ - An overview of products and services offered by the business to current and potential customers.

-To provide an easy method of contact for customers and suppliers.
+ - To provide an easy method of contact for customers and suppliers.

-Please note the limitations of this site as an assignment project are unable to fully reflect the actual requirements of a business site
+*Please note the limitations of this site as an assignment project are unable to fully reflect the actual requirements of a business site*

-**Structure**
+## Structure

-The site will consist of:
+**The site will consist of:**

-A Home page displaying an overview of products and services offered by the business to current and potential customers.
+ - A Home page displaying an overview of products and services offered by the business to current and potential customers.

-A Hire products page displaying images and descriptions of the types of hire equipment available for hire.
+ - A Hire products page displaying images and descriptions of the types of hire equipment available for hire.

-A Contact page containing a form for users to contact and make enquiries with PLS.
+ - A Contact page containing a form for users to contact and make enquiries with PLS.

 **Design**